lanlin/nylas-php/README.md

 ### Launching the tests

-1. Initialise composer dependency ´composer install´
+1. Initialise composer dependency `composer install`
-2. Add your info in ´tests/Abs.php´
+2. Add your info in `tests/AbsCase.php`
-3. Launch the test with ´vendor/bin/phpunit tests´
+3. Launch the test with `composer run-script test`

 ## License